dorianquelle/dorianquelle.github.io/_posts/2023-11-06-How-To-Catch-Smart-Cheaters.md

 </div>

 This map showcases all games played in the offline data-base.
 The scatter points in Europe and the US are roughly proportional to the number of games played in this location.
 If your city is missing - I'm sorry, it probably has multiple ways of spelling it and is therefore not being matched.

+## Glicko vs Elo

+Nerd Alert: Chess.com actually uses the Glicko instead of the ELO rating system.
+Glicko takes into account how volatile your rating is, and how many games you have played.
+The formulae for the expected score of a game and elo are not the same.
+However, for active chess players, the expected score estimation in Glicko doesn't differ significantly from Elo.
+This is because the rating deviation (RD), a measure of uncertainty in a player’s rating, tends to be low for players who compete frequently.
+With a low RD, the Glicko expected score formula, which adjusts for player reliability, is roughly equivalent to the ELO formula.
+Therefore, for the purpose of estimating expected scores, not rating changes, the difference between using Glicko and Elo is minimal for active players.
+Because I do not have access to the RD of the players, I will use the Elo formulae to estimate the expected score of a game.

 # Results
 ## Biggest Upsets